samiazirar/GraspMolmo/DATA.md

 ### Rendering observations

-Notably, this data does not include the rendered views, for the purposes of space-saving.
-These views can be rendered with:
+Notably, this data does not include the rendered views, which are available on HuggingFace.
+These views can also be rendered with:

 ```bash
 python graspmolmo/datagen/generate_obs.py scene_dir=<path_to_data> out_dir=<output_path>